-Late and Absent Assignments: We do not accept late homework assignments nor makeup quizzes unless there is a special, strong, justifiable reason (such as athletes going out for games on behalf of the University, being in emergency room during the recitation time with begaited evidence, on a case of strong)
+Late and Absent Assignments.
+We do NOT accept late homework assignments, NOR provide makeup exams, quizzes, or SRS in-class questions, unless there is a special, strong, justifiable reason (such as athletes going out for games on behalf of the University, being in emergency room during the recitation time with hospital evidence, or a case as strong).